 It is the statutory responsibility of the allocated social worker for each CYPiC to make all referrals for a health assessment to be undertaken as soon as a child enters care.
-The allocated social worker will ensure that the appropriate BAAF (British Association of Adoption & Fostering) form with the correct consent and carer details are forwarded to the CYPiC administration team within 5 working days of a child or young person entering care for IHA and a minimum of 8 weeks' notice for RHA's.
+The allocated social worker will ensure that the appropriate BAAF (British Association of Adoption & Fostering) form with the correct consent and foster parent details are forwarded to the CYPiC administration team within 5 working days of a child/young person entering care for an IHA and a minimum of 8 weeks' notice for RHA's

-4.3 Initial Health Assessments (IHA) - timing and management (Appendix 3) The purpose of the IHA is to identify and record existing medical conditions from the time the child is first looked after, to provide a comprehensive and holistic health assessment, and to formulate a Health Recommendation Plan (HRP).
-The IHA provides the opportunity to offer age appropriate health promotion for both the child and carer, and allows the child's wishes and feelings regarding their health to be recorded.
-A health passport is issued at the IHA which allows the carers and young person to document health information.
+4.3 Initial Health Assessments (IHA) - timing and management (Appendix 3)

+The purpose of the IHA is to identify and record existing medical conditions from the time the child is first looked after, to provide a comprehensive and holistic health assessment and to formulate a Health Recommendation Care Plan.
+The IHA provides the opportunity to offer age-appropriate health promotion for both the child and foster parent and allows the child's wishes and feelings regarding their health to be recorded.
+A health passport is issued at the IHA which allows the foster parents/young person to document health information.

 In accordance with statutory guidance, all IHA's will be carried out by a Registered Medical Practitioner.
 The IHA will be undertaken as soon as is practicable after a child becomes looked after.
-The health assessment should be holistic and include physical, emotional/mental health and health promotion.
-A typed report of the health assessment and a health recommendation plan are to be prepared for each child.
+The IHA should be holistic and include physical health, emotional/mental health and health promotion.
+A typed report of the IHA and a health recommendation care plan is to be prepared for each child.
 The report from the IHA should be with the social worker within 20 working days of a child entering care.
-Interpreters will be booked for all health assessments for unaccompanied asylum-seeking children (UASC).
+Interpreters will be booked for all health assessments for unaccompanied asylum-seeking children.
 Assessments will not take place if the interpreter is not present.
+As far as possible, face to face interpreters will be booked for the consultation and if unavailable, they will be booked to be present virtually via a video link on MS Teams.

-Where appropriate, the health professional should ascertain from the child's social worker which adult or adults (e.g. Foster Carer and, or Birth Parent and, or social worker) need to be present with the child for the IHA.
+Where appropriate, the health professionals should ascertain from the child's social worker which adult or adults (e.g. foster parent and/or birth parent and social worker) need to be present with the child/young person for the IHA.

-The Named Doctor for CYPiC is responsible for the Quality Assurance of all completed IHA's.
-Annex H (Appendix 11).
+The Named Doctor for CYPiC is responsible for the quality assurance of IHA's in accordance with the agreed audit tool -see Annex H (Appendix 11).

-BAAF form IHA C (child aged 0-10 years old) or YP (Young people aged 10 years or over), is the assessment tool that is used by RWT (Appendix 3a).
+BAAF (form IHA C (child aged 0-10 years old) or YP (Young people aged 10 years or over), is the assessment tool that is used by RWT (Appendix 3a).

-4.4 Detail of Review Health Assessment (RHA) Procedure

-See Appendix 4 for information in regards to the process upon an RHA request being received.
+4.4 Detail of Review Health Assessment (RHA) Procedure See Appendix 4 for information regarding the process upon an RHA request being received.